erwanlemerrer/rennes-survival-guide/README.md

 ### Various
   - Want to chill?
 Visit the Thabor park.
 (Quite large considering the city size).
 Oberthur is a central yet smaller one.
-  - Need a hackerspace to visit?
-Let's face it, there is no active one today (just sticky echoes of a descent past).
   - General purpose museum, library and events occasionnaly: [les champs libres](https://www.leschampslibres.fr/).
   - Mordern art venue, mostly around specific exhibitions: le [FRAC](https://www.fracbretagne.fr/en/).
   - [Musée de Bretagne](https://www.musee-bretagne.fr/): nice and condensed view of Breton history.